-It is important to note that the Insured Person must meet the full definition of total and permanent disability in order to qualify for a benefit.
+It is important to note that the Insured Person must meet the full definition of the Specified Medical Event in order to qualify for a benefit.
+These definitions are given in the Medical Glossary in Chapter 7.
+Additional Specified Medical Events are covered under the Living Benefit Plus.